Eva Mamlok: Pieter Siemsen on Eva Mamlok

 In 1934, through a mutual acquaintance, she met Pieter Siemsen (June 17, 1914, in Osnabrück – May 1, 2004, in Berlin), son of SPD member of the Reichstag August Siemsen, who had already emigrated to Argentina via Switzerland after the Nazis rose to power.
 She was sixteen, he was twenty.
 Pieter had been deported from Switzerland back to Germany in 1934 and had to do Reich Labour and military service.

-In his autobiography, he wrote that she had no political background: "But she was against the Nazis with all her heart and over time also became politically aware."
-According to other sources, however, Eva Mamlok was a member of the Socialist Workers' Youth (SAJ), which had been dissolved in June 1933.
+In his autobiography, Siemsen wrote that Mamlok had no political background: "But she was against the Nazis with all her heart and over time also became politically aware."
+According to other sources, however, Mamlok was a member of the Socialist Workers' Youth (SAJ), which had been dissolved in June 1933.
 Since then she had been active in anti-Nazi resistance.

 Siemsen describes a succinct scene with her:

 The two had fallen in love and often went to a cheap eatery near the Berlin Zoo station, known for an audience which "had nothing to do with the Nazis", so the place was probably monitored closely by Gestapo.
 Siemsen:

 There was someone who stared at us impudently the whole time.
 I wanted to confront him and ask why he was staring at us like that.
 I was very impulsive, sometimes reckless.
 Eva said I should be quiet.
 It was a dangerous situation, she was Jewish, I was in uniform.
 We couldn't afford a brawl.
 But I wanted to jump up and approach the man.
 Then she suddenly smacked me.
 At that moment I realized the danger we were in.
 She left, I followed, and we ran away together.

 Siemsen was able to leave Germany in 1937 and emigrate to Argentina.
-Before he left, they bought "wedding rings for 90 pfennigs a pair" from Woolworth.
+Before he left, they bought "wedding rings for 90 pfennigs a pair" from Woolworth's.
 According to his memoirs, they stayed in touch via letters at least until the outbreak of World War II.